taipalogy/taipa/README.md

 `node main.js suzsjippwhoat`

+## Running the test

+run the test to see examples of word-parsing

+`node test.js`

 ## Input Method

 See dictionary.ts for more sample inputs.
-Use `Client.processOneToken` to analyze a word
+Use `Client.processOneToken` to process a word

 ## Dependency Parser